Twofold Multiprior Preferences and Failures of Contingent Reasoning: Model and Representation

-In our discussion, we refer to a probability distribution $p\in\Delta(\W)$ as a \df{theory}, and of the expected utility $\int u(f)dp$ as an \df{evaluation}.
-Bewley's decision maker does not know the theory that governs the resolution of uncertainty: an ignorance which is reflected in a set $C\subseteq \Delta(\W)$ of possible theories.
+In our discussion, we refer to a probability distribution $\mu\in\Delta(\Omega)$ as a \textit{theory}, and to the expected utility $\int u(f) \d \mu$ as an \textit{evaluation}.
+Bewley's decision maker does not know the theory that governs the resolution of uncertainty: an ignorance which is reflected in a set $C\subseteq \Delta(\Omega)$ of possible theories.
 Bewley's decision maker has access to $C$, and will choose an act $f$ over $g$ if the evaluation according to any theory in $C$ ranks $f$ over $g$.
 Observe that this is a key aspect of the representation: the ability to evaluate two acts for each possible theory.
-Bewley's Alice understands how acts map states of the world into consequences.
-Knightian uncertainty for her is about not knowing the right theory.
+It follows then that Bewley's Alice understands how acts map states of the world into consequences.
+Knightian uncertainty for her is about not knowing the right theory, not about a poor understanding of how states map into consequences.

-Our Alice cannot use theories to compare two acts, but she still has access to the set of evaluations for each act.
-Alice associates a set $\{\int u(f)dp:p\in C \}$ of payoff consequences to $f$.
-She suffers from the same status-quo bias as Bewley's Alice, so she is only willing to give up $g$ in favor of $f$ if $\min \{\int u(f)dp:p\in C \}> \max \{\int u(g)dp:p\in C \}$.
-But since she does not have access to the set of theories $C$, she cannot compare $f$ and $g$ for each individual element of $C$.
-All she can comprehend is the range of possible evaluations that an act may result in.
-Her conservatism then necessarily results in our representation.\footnote{In this discussion we focus on symmetric TFC.}
+Our Alice, in contrast, cannot use theories to compare two acts, but she still has access to the set of evaluations for each act.
+Alice associates a set $\{\int u(f)\d \mu:\mu\in C \}$ of payoff consequences to $f$.
+She suffers from the same status-quo bias as Bewley's Alice, so she is only willing to give up $g$ in favor of $f$ if $\min \{\int u(f) \d \mu:\mu \in C \}> \max \{\int u(g)\d \mu:\mu\in C \}$.
+But since she does not have access to the set of theories $C$, she finds it difficult to compare $f$ and $g$ for each individual element of $C$.
+Instead, she compares the two acts based on the range of possible evaluations that an act may result in.
+Her conservatism then results in our representation.\footnote{In this discussion we focus on concordant preferences.}

-We think that TFC is a natural model of conservatism, in the spirit of Bewley, but pushes his ideas one step further.
-TFC arises when the decision maker's ignorance is expressed in terms of uncertain payoff consequences instead of uncertain theories.
+To sum up, we think of twofold preferences as a natural model of conservatism.
+In the spirit of Bewley, but pushing his ideas one step further.
+Twofold preferences arise when the decision maker's ignorance is expressed in terms of uncertain payoff consequences instead of uncertain theories.